 Coyotes are a very abundant animal.
 They can be found in pretty much every county of Wisconsin.
-You will generally find them in open plains or grasslands, but they will sometimes go to valleys and mountains when searching for food.
-Coyotes weigh around fifteen to forty-five pounds.
+You will generally find them in open plains or grasslands, but they will sometimes go to valleys and hills when searching for food.
+Adult Coyotes weigh around fifteen to forty-five pounds.
 They aren’t that big.
 Their length including their tail is approximately forty to sixty inches long.
-Wisconsin coyotes get up to fifteen to twenty inches high up to their shoulders.
+They get up to fifteen to twenty inches high up to their shoulders.
 Even though coyotes aren’t that big, they have a lot of strength.

 Proving this, their leg’s strength is so strong that they allow the coyotes to run up to forty mph and jump over fences that are eight feet tall!
 Dynamite does come in small packages.
 When a coyote wants to show aggression to another animal or human, they will hold their tail horizontally and make it become bushy.
 Their ears also hold a great purpose.
 Wisconsin coyotes will hold their ears in an acute angle so that detect prey and danger from a great distance away.